 Scalability: Your cybersecurity needs will inevitably change as your organization grows and evolves.
 Therefore, selecting a dashboard that can adapt and scale alongside your organization is crucial.
 A scalable dashboard can accommodate increased data volumes, growing user bases, and expanding infrastructure without sacrificing performance or functionality.
 Look for flexible architecture, cloud scalability, and modular design that allow the dashboard to grow and evolve with your organization.
 By investing in a scalable dashboard, you can future-proof your cybersecurity infrastructure and avoid the need for costly replacements or upgrades down the line.

 Vendor Reputation: The vendor behind the dashboard plays a significant role in its reliability, support, and security.
-Before deciding, research the vendor's track record, customer support reputation, and security practices.
+Before deciding, research the vendor's track record, reputation for customer support, and security practices.
 Consider the vendor's approach to security, including their adherence to industry standards, data protection practices, and vulnerability management.
 A reputable vendor will prioritize security and invest in measures to safeguard your organization's data and assets.
 By selecting a vendor with a solid reputation, you can mitigate risks and ensure a positive experience with your chosen cybersecurity dashboard.

 Now, let's explore the CyberStrong suite of dashboards, each tailored to meet specific needs.